thdngan/arboretum/content/posts/Earthquakes in Japan (Nankai Trough).md

 ## Japan's active seismic landscape
 >[!caption_right]
 >![[japan_plates.png]]
 >Shaded relief map of the East Asia – Pacific region, labeled with geographic (italicized) and tectonic features discussed in this paper.
 Red lines show the block boundaries used in a reference model of the greater Japan region, referred to as JB1.
-Reprinted from Loveless and Meade (2010) [^1].
+From Loveless and Meade (2010) [^1].

 Japan is renowned for its high seismic activity, a consequence of its unique position at the convergence of four tectonic plates: the Pacific, Philippine Sea, North American, and Eurasian plates  [^2]$^,$ [^1].
 These dynamic interactions have shaped the islands’ geography and culture but have also exposed the nation to frequent earthquakes, some of which have been devastating.
 Central to understanding Japan’s seismic activity is the subduction of the Pacific Plate beneath the North American Plate along the Japan Trench in the northeast and the Philippine Sea Plate beneath the Eurasian Plate along the Nankai Trough and Sagami Trough in the southwest [^2]$^,$ [^3].